February 20, 2015

-Corporate goals, and key performance indicators centered around them, tend to focus on the bottom line.
+Corporate goals and key performance indicators centered around them tend to focus on the bottom line.
 How do we cut costs, improve worker efficiency, increase profit, and make sure the maintenance department is a profit center versus a cost center.
 All of your KPIs in this arena will likely be centered around these items.
-Worker safety and compliancy will also feature as goals, though these will usually be lumped into department goals.
+Worker safety and compliance will also feature as goals, though these will usually be lumped into department goals.

 At the end of the day, KPIs are performance indicators that let you know how you project is going and if you are meeting your goals or not.
 The important thing is not just to hit the pre-defined benchmarks, but to monitor them, and adjust accordingly.